-A New England native, Ray Fox saw his first automobile race at the 2-mile board track at Rockingham Park near Salem, N.H.
-Following service in the U.S. Army in World War II, Fox moved to Daytona Beach, Fla., to work as an auto mechanic.
+A New England native, Ray Fox saw his first automobile race at the 2-mile board track at Rockingham Park near Salem, New Hampshire.
+Following service in the U.S. Army in World War II, Fox moved to Daytona Beach, Florida, to work as a mechanic.

 Hometown: Daytona Beach, Florida

 In 1962, Fox became a car owner.
-He won nine times with Johnson and twice -- including the 1964 Southern 500 -- with Buck Baker.
-Others who competed in Fox’s cars included NASCAR Hall of Famer Cale Yarborough, Fred Lorenzen, Buddy Baker and Charlie Glotzbach.
+He won nine times with Johnson and twice -- including the 1964 Southern 500 -- with NASCAR Hall of Famer Buck Baker.
+Over the years, five NASCAR Hall of Famers took the wheel for Fox, including Cale Yarborough and Fred Lorenzen.